siemen-subbaiah/JS-fundamentals-topics/05.scope/info.md

 - Scope Chain is the chain of all the lexical environments

+- Block is a place where multiple js statements can be combined in a group, starts and ends with a bracket

 - ## Three types of scopes:

 1. Global scope